Osteoporosis

 Is osteoporosis inherited?

 There is a tendency for osteoporosis to run in families, but the inheritance of a specific gene or genes has not yet been identified.
-This means individuals may inherit a greater likelihood of developing osteoporosis, but if one of the parents is affected, it does not necessarily mean that the children will develop the condition.
+Although an individual is more likely than the general population to have osteoporosis if one of their parents is affected, this is not always the case.

 How is osteoporosis diagnosed?

-Diagnosis of osteoporosis is usually made by measuring bone density with a dual energy X-ray absorptiometry scan (DEXA scan) and, routinely, this will be done on the hips and vertebrae (back bones) although the wrists can also be scanned.
+Diagnosis of osteoporosis is usually made by measuring bone density with a scan knows as dual energy X-ray absorptiometry scan (DEXA scan).
+DEXA scans are routinely done on the hips and vertebrae (back bones) although the wrists can also be scanned.
 In severe osteoporosis, thin bones or vertebral fractures may be seen on simple X-rays.

-Blood tests may also be carried out to check for other causes of osteoporosis and these may include measurement of calcium, thyroid and parathyroid hormone levels.
+Blood tests may also be carried out to check for other causes of osteoporosis and these may include measurement of calcium, Vitamin D, testosterone (in men), Vitamin D and parathyroid hormone levels.

 How is osteoporosis treated?

-Oestrogens (i.e. hormone replacement therapy, HRT) can also be given to treat postmenopausal osteoporosis; however, it is important that women discuss the potential risks of HRT with their doctor before starting HRT. individual women to decide if treatment should be continued.
-Oestrogens are particularly useful in preventing osteoporosis women who develop premature menopause (before the age of 40 years).
+Oestrogens (i.e. hormone replacement therapy, HRT) can also be given to treat postmenopausal osteoporosis.
+However, as they can be associated with side effects, it is important that women discuss the potential risks of HRT with their doctor before starting HRT.
+Oestrogens are particularly useful in preventing osteoporosis in women who develop premature menopause (before the age of 40 years).

 Some alternative treatments are available for those patients who cannot take bisphosphonates, or for those who do not show a good response to them.
 These available medications include denosumab (injected every six months), teriparatide (injected every day for two years) and raloxifene (taken by mouth).